 Every medication — even a natural one like CBD — comes with a few side effects.
 However, compared to chemically produced drugs, CBD side effects are a walk in the park.

-First of all, you can’t overdose on CBD.
+First of all, it’s almost impossible to overdose on CBD.
 You may experience an increase in side effects, but you shouldn’t worry about dosing yourself too heavily.

 When you take high doses of CBD, you may experience the following side effects: